netkit-jh/netkit-jh-build/README.md

 since some time and the scripts to build the fs and the kernel are now broken due to a bug in deboostrap which is not going to be fixed (the fs is based on the now deprecated debian Sid).

-I found a lot of scripts to build a kernel and an fs image for UML machines, but most are not maintenable (and are not maintened).
+I found a lot of scripts to build kernels and fs images for UML machines, but most are not maintenable (and are not maintened).
 I was looking for a generic way to build and expand kernel and image for Netkit.

 Hence, the build scripts leverage build tools in debian.
 More specifically: